-Designed in 1977 by Sasaki Associates, this 5,000 square foot public plaza is located between the Federal Home Loan Bank Board (FHLBB) Building and the Winder Building on 17th and G Streets NW.
-The FHLBB Building, designed by architect Max O. Urbahn, is composed of a series of Brutalist concrete slabs and columns filled in with dark-tinted glass.
+Designed in 1977 by Sasaki Associates, this 5,000-square-foot, public plaza is located between the Federal Home Loan Bank Board (FHLBB) Building and the Winder Building on 17th and G Streets NW.
+The FHLBB Building, designed by architect Max Urbahn, is composed of a series of Brutalist concrete slabs and columns filled in with dark-tinted glass.
 Its adjacent plaza was one of the first spaces created under the Public Buildings Cooperative Use Act of 1976.

-The western end of the plaza is defined by a fifty foot wide, two tiered waterfall.
-Water cascades over a roughly hewn, granite wall on the plaza side and projects from eight bronze-colored jets, resembling fire hoses, into a lower pool on the sunken interior side.
-The north side is framed by a raised brick viewing terrace, with low brick steps, wall-mounted benches, and deciduous trees in brick planters set at acute angles to the plaza.
-The south side is defined by an arched steel and glass galleria which once included tables and chairs, hanging vine baskets, potted exotic trees and a vending area.
+The western end of the plaza is defined by a 50-foot-wide, two-tiered waterfall.
+The cascade flows over a roughly hewn, granite wall on the plaza side and projects from eight bronze-colored jets, resembling fire hoses, into a lower pool in the sunken interior.
+The north side is framed by a raised viewing terrace, with low brick steps, wall-mounted benches, and deciduous trees in brick planters set at acute angles to the plaza.
+The southern portion is defined by an arched steel-and-glass galleria, which once included tables and chairs, hanging vine baskets, potted exotic trees, and a vending area.
 Circular brick planters filled with seasonal plantings are sited at the 17th Street entrance.